 Dental disease, also known as ‘tooth and gum disease’ is one of the most common problems in cats and dogs, but it often goes undetected.
-Over time, layers of bacteria and food particles collect on your pet’s teeth, forming ‘tartar’.
-When tartar calcifies, this then becomes ‘plaque’, which irritates and causes infection in the gums (gingivitis) and if left untreated, can lead to periodontitis.
+Over time, layers of bacteria and food particles collect on your pet’s teeth, forming ‘plaque’.
+When tartar calcifies, this then becomes ‘tartar’, which irritates and causes infection in the gums (gingivitis) and if left untreated, can lead to periodontitis.

 What are the signs of tooth and gum disease?

 Many pets suffer from poor dental health for a long time before their owners realize so it is important to regularly check your pet’s mouth and watch for any changes in their behavior.
 Common signs of tooth and gum disease to watch out for include: